 At 31 December

-2023 \$'m 2022 \$'m
+2024 2023

-Not later than one year
+\$'m \$'m

-Not later than one year 99 70
+Not later than one year 110 99

-Later than one year and not later than five years 285 224
+Later than one year and not later than five years 268 285

-Later than five years 110 108
+Later than five years 66 110

-494 402
+444 494

 The table below analyses the Group's financial liabilities (including interest payable) into relevant maturity groupings based on the remaining period at the reporting date to the contractual maturity date.
 The amounts disclosed in the table are the contracted undiscounted cash flows.